Columbia University School of the Arts: History

 The history of the School of Arts can be traced back to the first courses in drawing offered at Columbia in 1881.
 In 1900, drama critic Brander Matthews was appointed professor of Dramatic Literature, first chair of drama at any university in the country.
 Courses in creative writing, film, and painting followed.
 In 1921, the Department of Fine Arts was established for the study of architecture, painting, sculpture and scholarly works in those fields.
 The university's first sculpture classes were offered in 1936, followed two years later by graphic art classes.
 In 1947, the School of Painting and Sculpture, and the School of Dramatic Arts were established.

 In December 1965, the Trustees of Columbia established the School of the Arts to train both graduate and undergraduate students.
 In 1970, the school began offering only graduate courses.
 A year later, it moved into Dodge Hall at Broadway and 116th Street and Prentis Hall on 125th Street, where the school’s classrooms, rehearsal spaces and administrative offices are located.
 In 1988, the Miller Theatre, constructed in 1924, was established as Columbia's performing arts producer following renovations to the previous space known as the McMillin Academic Theatre.
 In 2017, construction was completed on Renzo Piano's 60,000-square-foot Lenfest Center for the Arts, a multidisciplinary academic and performance space on Columbia's Manhattanville campus.
 The Lenfest also houses the Miriam and Ira D. Wallach Art Gallery.

 In 2021, the School of Arts was the subject of a Wall Street Journal investigative report into prestigious universities that run programs that have lopsided costs for students relative to their expected earnings in the field.
 According to the Journal, "Columbia has more high-debt master's degree programs in low-paying fields than any other Ivy League university."
 The article further stated alumni carry a median debt of $181,000 USD, "the highest debt compared with earnings among graduates of any major university master’s program in the U.S."

 Programs

 Film

-The School of the Arts's Film Program is well-regarded in the field and offers Master of Fine Arts (MFA) degrees with concentrations in Screenwriting/Directing and Creative Producing.
+The School of the Arts' Film Program is well-regarded in the field and offers Master of Fine Arts (MFA) degrees with concentrations in Screenwriting/Directing, Writing for Film & Television and Creative Producing.
 The program also offers a Master of Arts (M.A.) in Film Studies.

 In 2016, the MFA film program accepted 72 students out of approximately 600 applicants.
 The Hollywood Reporter ranked it number four in the top 25 American film schools of 2020.